AcademySoftwareFoundation/tac/process/best_practices_badge.md

 ### Projects MUST monitor or periodically check their external dependencies (including convenience copies) to detect known vulnerabilities, and fix exploitable vulnerabilities or verify them as unexploitable.

+Same as above.

-### The project SHOULD avoid using deprecated or obsolete functions and APIs where FLOSS alternatives are available in the set of technology it uses (its technology stack") and to a supermajority of the users the project supports (so that users have ready access to the alternative).
+### The project SHOULD avoid using deprecated or obsolete functions and APIs where FLOSS alternatives are available in the set of technology it uses (its technology stack) and to a supermajority of the users the project supports (so that users have ready access to the alternative).

+Good practice.

 ### An automated test suite MUST be applied on each check-in to a shared repository for at least one branch.
 This test suite MUST produce a report on test success or failure.

+This can be easily integrated into the PR actions; good practice for ensuring contributions don't break existing functionality.

 ### The project MUST add regression tests to an automated test suite for at least 50% of the bugs fixed within the last six months.

+See below for how to address

 ### The project MUST have FLOSS automated test suite(s) that provide at least 80% statement coverage if there is at least one FLOSS tool that can measure this criterion in the selected language.

 A few considerations for projects in completing this requirement: